jsmoriss/jsm-show-term-meta/README.md

 <h4>Shows Yoast SEO Term Meta</h4>

 <p>Yoast SEO stores its term (ie. categories, tags, and custom taxonomies) metadata in the WordPress options table, not the term meta table.
-The JSM's Show Term Metadata plugin will display Yoast SEO's term metadata, but it cannot be deleted (as it does not reside in the WordPress term meta table).</p>
+The JSM's Show Term Metadata plugin will read and display Yoast SEO's term metadata, but it cannot be deleted (as it does not reside in the WordPress term meta table).</p>

 <h4>Related Plugins</h4>